-While you may not think of dehydration as a holiday travel safety hazard, not having enough water during a long drive could mean fatigue or decreased alertness, which can be dangerous on the road.
+Dehydration may not be on the top of your list of holiday travel safety hazards, but not having enough water during a long drive could mean fatigue or decreased alertness—and that's dangerous on the road.
 Keep a few bottles of water handy, and sip often to keep yourself hydrated throughout the trip.

 9. Give someone close to you a copy of your trip itinerary and photocopies of important documents.

 Before you leave, give a copy of your itinerary and all necessary contact information to a relative or friend.
-This way, in case something happens, this person will have a way to find you in cases of emergency, whether that is for you on your trip or back at home.
+This way it will be easy to reach you in case of an emergency, whether you're on your way out or heading back home.

-Also, leave photocopies of your passports, credit cards, and any other types of identification with this person in case something happens to your real copies and you need a photocopy sent to you right away.
-Keep a separate set of photocopies in your own luggage as well.
+Also, leave photocopies of your passports, credit cards, and any other types of identification with this person in case something happens to the originals and you need a photocopy.
+It's also smart to keep a separate set of photocopies in your luggage.

 The holidays don’t have to be a dangerous time to travel.
 Use these holiday travel safety tips to be proactive about travel safety.
 That way you'll spend time focused on the fun, not stressed about something going wrong.

 Product prices and availability are accurate as of post date and are subject to change.
 Any price and availability information displayed on Amazon at the time of purchase will apply to the purchase of this product.
 Safewise.com utilizes paid Amazon links.